ramyap06/stanford-open-policing-data-analysis/README.md

 - I didn't watch much AI, instead I watched a video to understand basic plots I could make
 - when I got errors such as "array must be 2d" "bin must increase monotonically, when an array" I used AI to understand what they were saying and fixed my code accordingly

+#### Report

+- I used AI solely to fix any grammatical errors in my writing, however all of it was written without the use of AI.